How to Hike Sarrail Ridge Via Rawson Lake in Kananaskis

 This is well known as one of the most popular hikes in the region.
 If you’re going to visit on the weekend, I’d suggest you arrive early in the morning or late in the afternoon.

-We knew we could do the hike fast and went for the ridge at 5:00 p.m. midweek.
+We knew we could hike fast and went for the ridge at 5:00 p.m. midweek.
 As a result, we had Sarrail Ridge all to ourselves and saw no one else on our way out.

 Are Dogs and Kids Appropriate on Sarrail Ridge & Rawson Lake?

-The trail to Rawson Lake is appropriate for anyone that can walk up a slight incline, and it’s a great hike for families.
-Sarrail Ridge is the more difficult objective, and I’d say hiker kids from ten years old and up, maybe even younger depending on the child, will be able to complete the hike.
+The trail to Rawson Lake is appropriate for anyone who can walk up a slight incline, and it’s a great hike for families.
+Sarrail Ridge is the more difficult objective, and I’d say hiker kids from ten years old and up, maybe even younger, depending on the child, will be able to complete the hike.
 It all depends on the fitness level.
 Big dogs should handle the trail just fine, while small dogs should be okay on the hike to Rawson Lake.

 Wildlife Awareness in Kananaskis